Need a crash course on Bitcoin layers?

 Learn More About Web3 Development Beyond Web3 Tokens

 Many Web3 projects need tokens to establish membership or as an incentive for building a thriving Web3 community.
-When building a Web3 project, choosing the right type of token is a critical decision for your product.
+When building a Web3 project, you need to not only think about whether your project needs a token (and if so, what type), but also what other Web3 tokens your app will need to interact with.

 Copy link